TroyBartelson2/RasterToFourier/README.md

 This program is a project for Computer Science 1: Starting Computing.
 The code is a combonation of own work along with source code from OpenCV, SFML, and The Coding Train's Youtube video "Coding Challenge #130.1: Drawing with Fourier Transform and Epicycles"

+The .zip contains compiled program and libraries, including test images

 INSTRUCTIONS:
 Place any JPEG into the folder and rename to "input.jpg" Open FourierDrawTest.exe